smartdevicelink/sdl_hmi_integration_guidelines/docs/WebSocket Transport/index.md

     * SDL is the Server
     * The HMI is the Client
   2. Host
-    * SDL is listening on 127.0.0.1:8087
+    * SDL is listening on **127.0.0.1:8087**
   3. WebSocket Protocol Version 13 is used by SDL

 !!!

 ## HMI Component Registration
-Once all the requested connections are opened, the HMI must send the JSON request for registering each component TODO: (see section 4.2 for JSON format details and Example #4 for registration example).
+Once all the requested connections are opened, the HMI must send the JSON request for registering each component.

+### Request

 Component Registration has the following unique request requirements